-The Tier 2 emission factors provided in the Table 3.9 of the EMEP/EEA Guidebook (EEA/2019) are used.
-NH_3 emission factors for other animals
+The Tier 2 emission factors provided in Table 3.9 of the EMEP/EEA Guidebook (EEA, 2023) are used. $NH_3$ emission factors for other animals

-Default emission factors provided in the Table 3.2 of the EMEP/EEA Guidebook (EEA, 2019) are applied.
+Default emission factors provided in Table 3.2 of the EMEP/EEA Guidebook (EEA, 2023) are applied.

-NO_x emission factors
+NOx emission factors

-The default emission factor (0.04 kg NO2 per N excreted during grazing) given in the EMEP/EEA Guidebook (EEA, 2019) is applied for all livestock species.
+The default emission factor (0.04 kg NO2 per N excreted during grazing) given in the EMEP/EEA Guidebook (EEA, 2023) is applied for all livestock species.

-5.4.5.4 Emmissions
+5.4.5.4 EMMISSIONS

-The emissions of NH_3 and NO_x from grazing are largely determined by the number of grazing animals, mainly other cattle.
+The emissions of $NH_3$ and $NO_x$ from grazing are largely determined by the number of grazing animals, mainly other cattle.
 Emissions decreased significantly in the early 1990s due to a drastic decline in livestock numbers, stagnated from the mid-1990s until around 2012 and increased slightly thereafter, mainly due to an increase in beef cattle numbers.
-Trend in NO_x and NH_3 emissions are shown in Figure 5.8.
+Trends in $NO_x$ and $NH_3$ emissions are shown in Figure 5.10.

-Figure 5.8 NH3 and NO_x emissions from 3Da3 Urine and dung deposited by grazing animals, 1990-2021
+Figure 5.10 NH $3$ and NO $x$ emissions from 3Da3 Urine and dung deposited by grazing animals, 1990-2022